asplos-contest/2025/IOPDDL.md

  ***For this problem, what benefits are achieved by solutions with lower cost?***

  * Lower-cost solutions will roughly translate to higher accelerator performance (i.e., a reduction in step times for the corresponding training / inference workloads).
-The improvement may not be directly *proportional* to cost, but should be directionally correct.
+The improvement may not be exactly *proportional* to cost, but should be directionally correct.

 ## Related Work